coderefinery/TTT4HPC_parallel_workflows/content/parallelization/parallelize_using_workflow_manager.md

 1. We write a _Snakefile_ which defines the preprocessing and training/plotting steps as rules.
 2. We write a _profile file_ which defines the same requested computational resources as the Slurm batch script.

-A Snakefile which defines the prepcessing and training/plotting steps and produces the same target images:
+A Snakefile which defines the preprocessing and training/plotting steps and produces the same target images:

 ```{literalinclude} /code/snakemake/scikit_example/Snakefile
     :language: python